sanyaade-iot/OhMySensors/README.md

 You can also change the `units` value to `imperial` if you want to.

+## Build a client

+You would like to build a client on top of OhMySensors?
+There is an easy-to-use WebSocket API, see [the wiki](https://github.com/marvinroger/OhMySensors/wiki/API) for more informations.

 ## Technology

+### Back-end

 I wanted something future-ready, so OhMySensors is using pure-JS with Node.
 It uses some ES6 and even ES7 concepts like async-await which make some parts of the code very clean.
-It is still compatible with ES5 (Node 0.12) as it uses Babel to transform ES6/7 code to ES5.
+It is still compatible with ES5 (Node 0.12) as it uses Babel to transform ES6/7 code to ES5, which slightly delays the startup (a few seconds).

-It also makes use of SQLite because of its lightness and its ability to perform a read against thousands of records in a matter of milliseconds, which is a must to generate graphs of the temperature sent by the sensors, for example.
+It also makes use of SQLite because of its lightness and its ability to perform a read against thousands of records in a matter of milliseconds, which is a must to generate graphs/charts of the temperatures sent by the sensors, for example.

+The API is a websocket one, so that clients can be notified of updates in real-time, which is also a must for an home automation system.

+### Front-end

+The front-end will use [jsblocks](http://jsblocks.com/), a new JS MVC framework.
+This is very easy to learn and allows server-side rendering, which is a great addition for low-end devices.

+## A few words on the name

+OhMySensors sounded good to me.
+Being french, "oh my gosh" is something we use to say a lot.
+It also reminds of the home, as it sounds like "home I sensors", which also sounds like an Apple-ish product.

+The logo of OhMySensors has a meaning.
+In french, "Oh" sounds like "eau", which means "water" in english.
+The logo looks like a drop, a reversed drop.
+The idea behind this is that, when you waste water for whatever reason (water leak, valve forgotten), the water flows down.
+But with home automation, this kind of situation can be avoided: that's why the water "flows up", this illustrates the benefits of home automation for the environment.